Jeffuy/heic-to-jpg/README.md

-# heic-to-jpg Converter
+# HEIC-to-JPG Converter
 =====================

-**Descripción**
+**Description**
 ---------------

-Este proyecto proporciona un script Python llamado `heic_to_jpg.py` que convierte archivos HEIC a JPG.
-El script busca los archivos HEIC en una carpeta especificada y los convierte a JPG, guardando los resultados en una carpeta separada.
+This project provides a Python script called `heic_to_jpg.py` that converts HEIC files to JPG.
+The script searches for HEIC files in a specified folder and converts them to JPG, saving the results in a separate folder.

-**Uso**
+**Usage**
 ---------

-1. Copie el archivo `heic_to_jpg.py` a un directorio deseado.
+1. Copy the `heic_to_jpg.py` file to your desired directory.
-2. Ejecutar el script con la siguiente sintaxis: `python heic_to_jpg.py`
+2. Run the script with the following syntax: `python heic_to_jpg.py`
-3. Siga las instrucciones de los mensajes de ayuda del script para procesar una carpeta específica.
+3. Follow the script's help messages to process a specific folder.

-**Colaboración**
+**Collaboration**
 ----------------

-*   **Contribuciones**: Si desea contribuir al proyecto, por favor, crea un nuevo repositorio en GitHub y haz una solicitud de fusión.
+*   **Contributions**: If you would like to contribute to the project, please create a new repository on GitHub and submit a pull request.
-*   **Issues**: Si encuentra un error o tiene una sugerencia, por favor, abra un ticket de issue en el repositorio.
+*   **Issues**: If you encounter a bug or have a suggestion, please open an issue ticket in the repository.

-**Requisitos**
+**Requirements**
 ---------------

 *   Python 3.7+
-*   Bibliotecas `cffi`, `pillow_heif` y `pycparser`
+*   Libraries: `cffi`, `pillow_heif`, and `pycparser`

-**Instalación**
+**Installation**
 --------------

-1. Crea un entorno virtual para el proyecto.
+1. Create a virtual environment for the project.
-2. Instala las bibliotecas necesarias con la siguiente sintaxis: `pip install -r requirements.txt`
+2. Install the required libraries using the following syntax: `pip install -r requirements.txt`
-3. Ejecuta el script con la sintaxis: `python heic_to_jpg.py`
+3. Run the script with the syntax: `python heic_to_jpg.py`

-**Configuración**
+**Configuration**
 ----------------

-*   El script busca los archivos HEIC en una carpeta especificada.
+*   The script searches for HEIC files in a specified folder.
-*   Los resultados se guardan en una carpeta separada dentro de la carpeta original.
+*   Results are saved in a separate folder within the original folder.

-**Nota**: Este proyecto está diseñado para convertir archivos HEIC a JPG.
-No es responsable del contenido o calidad de los archivos originales.
+**Note**: This project is designed to convert HEIC files to JPG.
+It is not responsible for the content or quality of the original files.

-**Tips y recomendaciones**
+**Tips and Recommendations**

-*   Asegúrate de tener una carpeta vacía para almacenar los resultados.
+*   Make sure you have an empty folder to store the results.
-*   Si tienes archivos HEIC en varias carpetas, puedes ejecutar el script múltiples veces para procesar cada carpeta por separado.
+*   If you have HEIC files in multiple folders, you can run the script multiple times to process each folder separately.

-**Conectar con nosotros**
+**Connect with Us**

-Si tienes alguna pregunta o necesitas ayuda con este proyecto, no dudes en contactarnos.
-Estamos aquí para ayudarte y mejorar el proyecto.
+If you have any questions or need help with this project, feel free to contact us.
+We are here to help and improve the project.